Software Engineering | The Make-Buy Decision or Decision Table

-A decision table is a good way to settle with different combination inputs with their corresponding outputs and also called cause-effect table.
-Reason to call cause-effect table is a related logical diagramming technique called cause-effect graphing that is basically used to obtain the decision table.
+A decision table is a good way to settle with different combination inputs with their corresponding outputs and is also called a cause-effect table.
+The reason to call cause-effect table is a related logical diagramming technique called cause-effect graphing that is basically used to obtain the decision table.

 Importance of Decision Table:

-- Decision tables are very much helpful in test design technique.
+- Decision tables are very much helpful in test design techniques.

 - It helps testers to search the effects of combinations of different inputs and other software states that must correctly implement business rules.

-- It provides a regular way of stating complex business rules, that is helpful for developers as well as for testers.
+- It provides a regular way of starting complex business rules, that is helpful for developers as well as for testers.

-- It assists in development process with developer to do a better job.
-Testing with all combination might be impractical.
+- It assists in the development process with the developer to do a better job.
+Testing with all combinations might be impractical.

 - A decision table is basically an outstanding technique used in both testing and requirements management.